ThomasBurleson/angularJS-TwitterSearch/README.md

 In this implementation the $resource is not used; rather the $http service and its support for `promises` is used to transform the data before the controller or the views are notified.
 Notice how closures are used to publish a custom `$twitter` service with a single API: `search()`.

-A `TwitterSearch()` constructor function configures the angular app module and builds the custom $titter service (that is injected into the controller).
-Because the tweets.html has `<div ng-app="Twitter" >`, we must create a module `Twitter`.
+A `TwitterSearch()` constructor function configures the angular app module and builds the custom $twitter service (that is injected into the controller).
+Because the TwitterSearch.html has `<div ng-app="Twitter" >`, we must create a module `Twitter`.
 Notice how the cross-domain, JSONP call promise handler intercepts and transforms the data prior to delivery to the controller.

-Look at the tweets.html to see how we use the AngularJS directives:
+Look at the TwitterSearch.html to see how we use the AngularJS directives:

 *  ng-hide
 *  ng-show